-As of December 31, 2012 and 2011, we had \$82.0 million and \$97.5 million, respectively, in restricted cash and cash equivalents that was not insured by the FDIC.
-As of January 1, 2013, the temporary unlimited coverage for noninterest-bearing transaction accounts expired, which increased the amount of restricted cash and cash equivalents not insured by the FDIC to \$90.4 million.
+As of December 31, 2013 and 2012, we had \$109.5 million and \$82.0 million, respectively, in restricted cash and cash equivalents that were not insured by the FDIC.

 Restricted Securities Available for Sale

 Restricted securities available for sale consist of amounts held in trusts related to VSC Re.
 We determine the appropriate classification of our investments in debt securities at the time of purchase and reevaluate such determinations at each balance sheet date.
 Debt securities for which we do not have the intent or ability to hold to maturity are classified as available for sale, and stated at fair value with unrealized gains and losses, net of income taxes included in the determination of comprehensive income and reported as a component of shareholders' equity.